psu13/mutable-hakyll/posts/deep-fusion-camera-fusion.md

 This is all I've been able to figure out in one morning of noodling with the camera.
 In our next episode we will discuss exactly what photo "styles" do.

+There is a whole other bank of settings for video, which I never use.

 Also I never use the front camera, so I have no idea.